William III of the Netherlands: Early life

 He married his first cousin, Sophie, daughter of King William I of Württemberg and Grand Duchess Catherine Pavlovna of Russia, in Stuttgart on 18 June 1839.
 This marriage was unhappy and was characterized by struggles about their children.
 Sophie was a liberal intellectual, hating everything leaning toward dictatorship, such as the army.
 William was simpler, more conservative, and loved the military.
 He prohibited intellectual exercise at home, for which action Queen Victoria of the United Kingdom, who corresponded with Princess Sophie, called him an uneducated farmer.
 His extramarital enthusiasms, however, led the New York Times to call him "the greatest debauchee of the age".
 Another cause of marital tension (and later political tension) was his capriciousness; he could rage against someone one day, and be extremely polite the next.
+The situation was made worse by Sophie, who made no secret of the fact she had never wanted to marry William in the first place and considered herself intellectually superior to him.
+She could be very dramatic, often complaining about her suffering and her wish to die and expressing negative opinions about pretty much everyone who crossed her path in The Netherlands, especially her inlaws.

+William struggled with his position as heir to the throne.
+Upon his father's investiture as king in 1840 he was made Inspector-General of Infantry and promoted to Lieutenant-General.
+The position was purely honorary and William relinquished it only 5 years later.
+His father gave him no role in politics and did little to prepare him for his future role.

 William loathed the 1848 constitutional changes initiated by his father (William II) and Johan Rudolf Thorbecke.
 His father saw them as key to the monarchy's survival in changing times.
 Sophie, who was a liberal, also shared this view.
 William himself saw them as useless limitations of royal power, and would have preferred to govern as an enlightened despot in the mold of his grandfather, William I.

-He considered relinquishing his right to the throne to his younger brother Henry and later to his older son.
+He considered relinquishing his right to the throne to his older son.
 His mother convinced him to cancel this action.
 The Dutch constitution provided no way to relinquish one's claim to the throne.

 On 17 March 1849, his father died and William succeeded to the throne of the Netherlands.
 He was at that moment a guest of the Duchess of Cleveland in Raby Castle.
-Representatives of the Dutch government traveled to London to meet their new king in London.
+Representatives of the Dutch government traveled to London to meet their new king.
 William was reluctant to return, but he was convinced to do so.
-Upon arrival the new Queen welcomed her spouse with the question "did you accept?".
+Upon arrival the new queen welcomed her spouse with the question "did you accept?".
 The new king nodded, but he remained uncertain about the matter for some time.